 Jonathan Shedler will discuss the seven core features of contemporary psychoanalytic therapy and the scientific evidence for its effectiveness.
 Based on the internationally-acclaimed article, The Efficacy of Psychodynamic Psychotherapy.

 11.45 Presentations: Innovative practice supported by research/evidence, Chair: Susanna Abse

 icap (Immigrant Counselling and Psychotherapy) - Geraldine Ryan

 Tavistock and Portman Primary Care Services - Tim Kent

 Living Together with Dementia (LTwD) programme, Tavistock Relationships - Andrew Balfour

-A Co-Delivery Model of Training: Working with Women with Personality Disorder - Anna Motz and Julia Blazdell
+A Co-Delivered Model of Training: Working with Women with Personality Disorder - Anna Motz and Julia Blazdell

 David Hewison addresses research in analytic work, exploring our ambivalent attitude towards it and the personal and political context that shapes this.

 Chair: Jan McGregor Hepburn

 15:45 What is your vision for how we can develop contemporary practice though using research and the evidence base, supporting the profession to better respond to the needs of contemporary society?